-Prior to the appointment of the advisory committee, as described in the "Graduate College" section of the Catalog, a comprehensive written examination administered over four sessions (the "Prelims") must be taken.
-This examination will cover the content of the course work required up to and including the MS degree and will be given once a year.
-It will be given in four parts of three hours each.
-The results of this examination will be included in a review by the Department of Physics to determine whether the student should be allowed to form a PhD advisory committee.
+Prior to the appointment of the advisory committee, as described in the "Graduate College" section of the Catalog, a comprehensive written examination (the "Prelims") is administered by the department once a year.
+This examination will cover the content of the course work required up to and including the MS degree.
+The results of this examination are used as part of a review by the Department of Physics to determine whether the student should be allowed to form a PhD advisory committee.